 Further, to highlight the efficiency of our method, we compare the runtimes of UA-SABI and E-Post (shown in red in \cref{fig:cases}).

-To assess posterior calibration, we generate multiple synthetic ground truth parameters and perform inference on the simulated datasets.
-For each dataset, we compute the rank of the ground truth within the posterior samples and summarize the results using empirical cumulative distribution function (ECDF) difference calibration plots \citep{talts2020sbc, saeilynoja2022ecdf, modrak2023simulation}.
-To compare the runtimes, we determined the number of observation sets required for the accumulated computational cost of repeated inference runs using E-Post to exceed the combined training time and repeated (quasi-instant) inference time of UA-SABI.
+To assess posterior calibration for our first two case studies, we generate multiple synthetic ground truth parameters and perform inference on the simulated datasets.
+For each dataset, we compute the rank of the ground truth within the posterior samples and summarize the results using empirical cumulative distribution function (ECDF) difference plots -- a procedure known as simulation-based calibration (SBC) checking \citep{talts2020sbc, saeilynoja2022ecdf, modrak2023simulation}.
+SBC assesses whether the inference method is calibrated by verifying that the rank of the true parameter among posterior samples follows a uniform distribution across repeated simulations.
+To compare runtimes, we estimated how many observation sets are needed before the accumulated computational cost of repeated E-Post inference runs exceeds the total cost of UA-SABI, including both training and its repeated (quasi-instant) inference.